RetroShare/documentation/docs/user-guide/first-steps.md

  - Password
    This password protects your private PGP key.
-   It's wise to choose a long password for your GPG-ID, as this also encrypt's your entire RetroShare directory.
+   It's wise to choose a long password for your GPG-ID, as this also encrypts your entire RetroShare directory.
  - Node Name ([Location](../user-guide/settings/#public-information))
    Each user can have several Location were RetroShare is running for different devices.